Machine Learning (ML)

 In what kind of classifier would it be more important to minimize false positives or false negatives?

-: An adult-content filter for school computers
+Example 1: An adult-content filter for school computers

 "Content is Adult" - Positive statement